Sonukr/react-gitbook/lectures/03-router/02-modern-browser-history.md

 # Recap
-Here's a summary of what we've learned today:
+Here's a summary of what we've learned so far for routing:

 ### Single Page Applications and Browser History Mechanics
 * Single Page Applications are websites that serve only one web page, then